Isometries and isometric embeddings of Wasserstein spaces over the Heisenberg group: Isometric rigidity of : Proof of Theorem 1.2.

 Our aim is to identify finitely supported measures by means of their projections to vertical lines.
 Inspired by \cite{BK} we consider a version of the \emph{Radon transformation} that we call {\it vertical Radon transform} as follows.
 For a measure $\mu\in\Wphn$ we call the mapping

 the vertical Radon transform of $\mu$.
+Let us mention that a similar object, called {\it Heisenberg X-ray transform} was studied in a recent paper by Flynn \cite{Flynn}.
+The main difference between our version of the Radon transform and the one considered in \cite{Flynn} is that in our case projections onto {\it vertical lines} define the {\it transform of a measure} while in \cite{Flynn} integrals on {\it horizontal lines} are used to define the {\it transform of a function}.

-The following proposition says that the vertical Radon transform is injective on the set of finitely supported measures.
+The following lemma says that the vertical Radon transform is injective on the set of finitely supported measures.
 Before stating this result we should mention that a similar statement in the Euclidean space is clearly false.
-Indeed, considering the Radon transform associated to the family of lines parallel to a fixed direction in the Euclidean space will never be injective.
+Indeed, considering the Radon transform associated with the family of lines parallel to a fixed direction in the Euclidean space will never be injective.
 The fact, that this statement holds true in the Heisenberg setting is due to the "twirling effect" or the horizontal bundle of the Heisenberg group.
-In our case this means that metric projections are rapidly turning by changing the location of the vertical line.
+In our case, this means that metric projections are rapidly turning by changing the location of the vertical line.

 \begin{lemma} Assume that $\nu=\sum_{i=1}^N m_i\delta_{q_i}\in\Wphn$ is an arbitrary finitely supported measure.
 If $\mathcal{R}_{\mu}=\mathcal{R}_{\nu}$ for some $\mu\in\Wphn$ then $\mu=\nu$. \end{lemma} \begin{proof} First we show that for any finite set $\{q_1,\dots q_N\}\subset\HH^n$ there exists a vertical line $L_{(\widetilde{x},\widetilde{y})}$ such that the points $p_{\xtyt}(q_1),\dots,p_{\xtyt}(q_N)$ are pairwise different.
 Let us understand first what the equality $p_{\xtyt}(q)=p_{\xtyt}(q')$ for two fixed distinct points $q=(x,y,z)$ and $q'=(x',y',z')$ tells us about $\xtyt$.
 From \eqref{projkoord} we know that $p_{\xtyt}(q)=p_{\xtyt}(q')$ if and only if